 We have linked to a great article from Red Pepper Nutrition which explains how food and lifestyle can impact hormone balance and production.

-This can be especially important for people leaving hospital and entering rehabilitation facilities.
-Patients often make the transition in an undernourished state.¹
+This can be especially important for people leaving hospitals and entering rehabilitation facilities.
+Patients often make the transition to an undernourished state.¹

 ¹ Red Pepper Nutrition Nutritional Needs After Brain Injury